Culai Neniu: Biography

 The future folklorist was a native of the Bessarabia Governorate, who rejected union with Romania and emigrated to the MASSR.
 Romanian author Sergiu Grossu notes that both Neniu and Dmitrii Milev were ethnic Bulgarians "who came over from Romania"; he opposes them to other MASSR writers, such as Nistor Cabac and Filimon Săteanu, who were ethnic Romanians, and therefore held in lower regard by the communist establishment.
 Born Nikolai Semyonovich Nenev (Romanian: Nicolae Nenev), in 1905, "Culai Neniu" was educated at the Pedagogical School in Balta, which then employed him as a music teacher (1928–1930).
 In 1928, he established a chamber choir in Tiraspol, also serving as its first conductor.
 In 1930, the activity drew attention from the MASSR government, who invested in enlarging and improving the choir.
-Expanded from 15 to 30 people after recruitment around Tiraspol, it came to be led by a professional composer, Konstantin Pirgov, who took it on tours across the Ukraine.
+Expanded from 15 to 30 people after recruitment around Tiraspol, it came to be led by a professional composer, Konstantin Pirgov, who took it on tours across Ukraine.

 Also employed by the Moldavian Scientific Center in 1930–1937, Neniu was in contact with writer Pavel Chioru, who advised him to begin work as a folklorist.
 This activity resulted in the recording of over 1,000 poems and songs, the first installments of which appeared before 1935 as two volumes (Romanian titles: Cu ciocanul toc și toc, Cântăm și noi).
 Neniu's creative period overlapped with the adoption of Latin script for the Soviet Union's national languages, including "Moldavian".
-This change was announced by the MASSR branch of the Ukrainian Communist Party as an "enormous victory for the Leninist nationalities policy", since it allowed "Moldavian workers" in Bessarabia and the Ukraine to write the same way, advancing communist ideas among the former.
+This change was announced by the MASSR regional committee of the Ukrainian Communist Party as an "enormous victory for the Leninist nationalities policy", since it allowed "Moldavian workers" in Bessarabia and Ukraine to write the same way, advancing communist ideas among the former.
 With Ekaterina Lebedeva, Neniu contributed a Latin-script Cîntece poporane moldovenești, appearing at either Balta or Tiraspol in 1935.
 It sampled 170 works of verse, some of them originating in Bessarabia; it recorded them in a language fully compatible with modern Romanian, but featured unfamiliar terms of Russian origin, which were explained in footnotes.
 The work was primarily political: S. Soloviova, who authored the preface, noted that, though Cîntece poporane included no works of post-revolutionary folklore, it had successfully evidenced the Moldavians' hatred of Tsarist autocracy and Russian Orthodoxy.
 In his subsequent review, the exile anti-communist Nichita Smochină argued that Neniu and Lebedeva had produced a biased sample, which fully omitted religious folklore—colinde, bocete, and wedding songs.